-Define the Name (the NMC System Name, see "DNS screen"), the Location (the physical location), the System Message (a custom defined message displayed at log on) and the Contact (the person responsible for the device) used by:
+Define the Name (the NMC System Name, see DNS screen), the Location (the physical location), the System Message (a custom defined message displayed at log on) and the Contact (the person responsible for the device) used by:

-- the SNMP agent of the NMC - StruxureWare Data Center Expert
+- the SNMP agent of the NMC - EcoStruxureTM IT or Data Center Expert

 Specifically, the name field is used by the sysName, sysContact, and sysLocation object identifiers (OIDs) in the NMC's SNMP agent.
-For more information about MIB-II OIDs, see the PowerNet[®] SNMP Management Information Base (MIB) Reference Guide, available on the APC website.
+For more information about MIB-II OIDs, see the PowerNet® SNMP Management Information Base (MIB) Reference Guide, available on the APC website.